ibm-cloud-docs/power-iaas/creating-vm-ssh-keys.md

 # Creating an AIX virtual machine (VM) with SSH keys for root login
 {: #create-vm}

-You can set up one or more SSH keys for root login when you create new AIX virtual machines (VM).
+You can set up one or more Secure Shell (SSH) keys for root login when you create new AIX virtual machines (VM).
 The keys are loaded into the root's **authorized_keys** file.
 SSH keys allow you to securely log in to a VM.
 You must use the available operating system options to create SSH keys.
 To generate SSH keys on a Linux&reg; or Mac OS system, for example, you can use the standard `ssh-keygen` tool.
 {: shortdesc}

 ## Generating an SSH key